-Descriptive statistics Table 1 reports the descriptive statistics for the loan contracts between 1973 and 1979 digitized from the archives.
+Descriptive statistics Columns 1-3 of Table 1 report the descriptive statistics for the loan contracts between 1973 and 1979 digitized from the archives.
 Between 1973 and 1979, there are 369 contracts in the manufacturing sector.
 The average size of a foreign loan was \$51mln 2015 USD, the average repayment period was 6 years, and the average interest rate was 9%.
 The loans were denominated in USD.
 The average US CPI inflation over the period of these loans was about 8%, so the dollar-denominated real interest rate was about 1%.
 Between 1973 and 1979, the total credit provided this way to the manufacturing firms was about \$18.7bln 2015 US dollars, or 17% of the 1972 South Korean real GDP.
 This implies that the HCI Drive was a large-scale industrial policy at the national level.
-Table 2 reports the descriptive statistics of the firm balance sheet variables.
-Columns 1 and 2 report the average sales and employment.
-Column 3 reports the ratio between allocated credit and sales once a firm reports a positive amount of credit.
+Columns 4-7 reports the descriptive statistics of the firm balance sheet variables.
+Columns 4 and 5 report the average sales and employment.
+Column 6 reports the ratio between allocated credit and sales once a firm reports a positive amount of credit.
 The total credit received is sizable, about 0.21 times total sales on average.
-Column 4 reports that about 9% of firms in the dataset ever received credit.
+Column 7 reports that about 9% of firms in the dataset ever received credit